nrp1284/sf_abnb_listings/README.md

 Looking at different columns which data cleaning techniques can we utilize the best?
 Via Excel or Pandas?

-What can we learn about what we learn about the neighborhoods" e.g. like close to GG Park, close to Union Sq / financial district etc?
+What can we learn about the neighborhoods" e.g. like close to GG Park, close to Union Sq / financial district etc?

 Based on different factors is it possible to recommend a title to the host for his/her listing?